qqmajikpp/FBT-AARCH64/README.md

 Run FBT and get a shiny new dist folder with firmware.

-you can flash the dfu via usb by putting yout flip in dfu mode and running: dfu-util -D (firmware name here).dfu -a 0
+you can flash the dfu via usb by putting your flip in dfu mode and running: dfu-util -D (firmware name here).dfu -a 0